tchayen/triangolatte/README.md

 type Joint int

 const (
-	// Normal triangulates with no joint correction.
+	// No joint correction.
 	Normal Joint = 0
-	// Miter triangulates producing miter joints, i.e. extending the lines until
-	// they meet at some point.
+	// Producing miter joints, i.e. extending the lines until they meet at some point.
 	Miter Joint = 1
 )
 ```